ngrok/ngrok-docs/docs/integrations/rancher/k8s.md

 :::note
 Another viable option is to launch a single Linux virtual machine on your local workstation or with a cloud provider to host a K3s cluster for [installing Rancher with Helm](https://ranchermanager.docs.rancher.com/getting-started/quick-start-guides/deploy-rancher-manager/helm-cli).
 If you choose that option, you can skip ahead to [Step 2: Install the ngrok Ingress
-Controller](#install-the-ngrok-ingress-controller) once finalizing your K3s cluster.
+Controller](#install-the-ngrok-ingress-controller) once you’ve finalized your K3s cluster.
 :::

 1. Launch the Rancher server in a detached, privileged Docker container.
-With this configuration, you'll access Rancher at `https://localhost:444`, but you can edit the `-p 81:80 444:443` portion to forward different ports based on your local development environment.
+With this configuration, you'll access Rancher on `localhost` using a specific port.

   ```bash
   docker run --privileged --restart=unless-stopped -d -p 81:80 -p 444:443 rancher/rancher:latest